 \subsection{Two conjectures of Squier and proof of Theorem \ref{intersection}}

 This section is devoted to the study of the kernels of the Jones and Burau's representations at roots of unity.
-Motivation comes from the following conjectures of Squier from \cite{Sq}: \begin{conjecture}[Squier] The kernel of the Burau representation $\beta_{-q}$ for a primitive $k$-th root of unity $q$ is the normal subgroup $B_n[k]$ of $B_n$ generated by $g_j^k$, $1\leq j\leq n-1$. \end{conjecture}
+Our motivation comes from the following conjectures of Squier in \cite{Sq}: \begin{conjecture}[Squier] The kernel of Burau's representation $\beta_{-q}$ for a primitive $k$-th root of unity $q$ is the normal subgroup $B_n[k]$ of $B_n$ generated by $g_j^k$, $1\leq j\leq n-1$. \end{conjecture}

 The second conjecture of Squier, which is related to the former one, is:

 \begin{conjecture}[Squier] The intersection of $B_n[k]$ over all $k$ is trivial. \end{conjecture}